serverless/blog/posts/2017-06-21-serverless-v1.16.0.md

 Do you have ideas on how we can add support for other runtimes as well?
 Please let us know by opening up a [new issue](https://github.com/serverless/serverless/issues/new)!

+**Note:** Serverless analyzes and excludes development dependencies from all your `package.json` files, no matter how many `package.json` files you have or how nested your directory structure is.

 ### Enhancements & Bug Fixes

 This release also includes lots of bug fixes and several other enhancements.